malciller/DioGrid/README.md

 ### 4. Update Configuration in the Script

 All configuration (e.g., trading pairs, grid intervals, and API details) is managed directly within `diogrid.py` at the top of the main method declaration.
-Modify the following sections to fit your trading preferences:
+Modify the following sections to fit your trading preferences.
+Please note that the Kraken minimum order volume threshold must be respected.
+For minimum order volumes, please visit: https://support.kraken.com/hc/en-us/articles/205893708-Minimum-order-size-volume-for-trading:

 #### Example Configuration in `diogrid.py`:
 ```python